Tell Us Once is a service that lets you report a death to most government organisations in one go.

 You will need to contact many organisations yourself if you don't use the Tell Us Once service.
 See What to do after someone dies for details of who and how to contact.

-You can also use HMRC's bereavement tool to work out which forms to fill in and where to send them.
+You can also use GOV.UK Bereavement help and support to work out which forms to fill in and where to send them.

 If you don't hear from departments